N. On How to Pursue Dispositional Change and Perfection by God

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Discussing Church Life and Real Life

 511. Eating and drinking of God’s words, practicing prayer, accepting God’s burden, and accepting the tasks He entrusts to you—all of this is so that there may be a path before you.
-The more the burden of God’s entrustment weighs on you, the easier it will be for you to be perfected by Him.
-Some are unwilling to coordinate with others in service to God, even when they have been called upon; these are lazy people who wish only to revel in comfort.
-The more you are asked to serve in coordination with others, the more experience you will gain.
+The more burden you have for God’s commission, the easier it will be for you to be perfected by Him.
+Some are unwilling to cooperate with others in service to God, even when they have been called upon; these are lazy people who covet comfort.
+The more you are asked to cooperate with others to serve, the more experience you will gain.
 Due to having more burdens and experiences, you will gain more opportunities to be perfected.
-Therefore, if you can serve God with sincerity, then you will be mindful of God’s burden; as such, you will have more opportunities to be perfected by God.
+Therefore, if you can serve God with sincerity, then you will be considerate of God’s burden; as such, you will have more opportunities to be perfected by God.
 It is just such a group of people that is currently being perfected.
-The more the Holy Spirit touches you, the more time you will devote to being mindful of God’s burden, the more you will be perfected by God, and the more you will be gained by Him—until, in the end, you will become a person whom God uses.
+The more the Holy Spirit touches you, the more time you will devote to being considerate of God’s burden, the more you will be perfected by God, and the more you will be gained by Him—until, in the end, you will become a person whom God uses.
 At present, there are some who carry no burdens for the church.
 These people are slack and sloppy, and only care about their own flesh.
 Such people are extremely selfish, and they are also blind.
 If you cannot see this matter clearly, you will not carry any burden.
-The more mindful you are of God’s will, the greater the burden He will entrust to you.
+The more considerate you are of God’s intentions, the greater the burden He will entrust to you.
 The selfish are unwilling to suffer such things; they are unwilling to pay the price, and, as a result, they will miss opportunities to be perfected by God.
 Are they not doing themselves harm?
-If you are someone who is mindful of God’s will, then you will develop a true burden for the church.
+If you are someone who is considerate of God’s intentions, then you will develop a true burden for the church.
 In fact, instead of calling this a burden you bear for the church, it would be better to call it a burden you bear for your own life’s sake, because the purpose of this burden you develop for the church is to have you use such experiences to be perfected by God.
-Therefore, whoever carries the greatest burden for the church, whoever carries a burden for entering into life—they will be the ones who are perfected by God.
+Therefore, whoever carries the greatest burden for the church, whoever carries a burden for life entry—they will be the ones who are perfected by God.
 Have you seen this clearly?
 If the church you are with is scattered like sand, but you are neither worried nor anxious, and you even turn a blind eye when your brothers and sisters are not normally eating and drinking of God’s words, then you are not carrying any burdens.
 Such people are not the kind in whom God delights.
-The kind of people in whom God delights hunger and thirst for righteousness and are mindful of God’s will.
-Thus, you should become mindful of God’s burden, here and now; you should not wait for God to reveal His righteous disposition to all humanity before growing mindful of God’s burden.
+The kind of people in whom God delights hunger and thirst for righteousness and are considerate of God’s intentions.
+Thus, you should become considerate of God’s burden, here and now; you should not wait for God to reveal His righteous disposition to the myriad people before becoming considerate of God’s burden.
 Would it not be too late by then?
 Now is a good opportunity to be perfected by God.
 If you allow this chance to slip through your fingers, you will regret it for the rest of your life, just as Moses was unable to enter the good land of Canaan and regretted it for the rest of his life, dying with remorse.
-Once God has revealed His righteous disposition to all peoples, you will be filled with regret.
+Once God has revealed His righteous disposition to the myriad peoples, you will be filled with regret.
 Even if God does not chastise you, you will chastise yourself out of your own remorse.
 Some are not convinced by this, but if you do not believe it, just wait and see.
 There are some people whose sole purpose is to fulfill these words.
 Are you willing to sacrifice yourself for the sake of these words?

 —The Word, Vol. 1.
 The Appearance and Work of God.
-Be Mindful of God’s Will in Order to Attain Perfection
+Be Considerate of God’s Intentions in Order to Attain Perfection

 512. The Holy Spirit has a path to walk in each person, and gives each person the opportunity to be perfected.
 Through your negativity you are made to know your own corruption, and then by throwing off negativity you will find a path to practice; these are all ways in which you are perfected.
 Further, through the continuous guidance and illumination of some positive things inside of you, you will proactively fulfill your function, grow in insight and gain discernment.
 When your conditions are good, you are especially willing to read the word of God, and especially willing to pray to God, and can relate the sermons you hear to your own state.
 At such times God enlightens and illuminates you within, making you realize some things of the positive aspect.
 This is how you are perfected in the positive aspect.
-In negative states, you are weak and passive; you feel that you do not have God in your heart, yet God illuminates you, helping you find a path to practice.
+In negative states, you are weak and negative; you feel that you do not have God in your heart, yet God illuminates you, helping you find a path to practice.
 Coming out of this is attainment of perfection in the negative aspect.
 God can perfect man in both positive and negative aspects.
 It depends on whether you are able to experience, and on whether you pursue being perfected by God.
-If you truly seek being perfected by God, then the negative cannot make you suffer loss, but can bring you things that are more real, and can make you more able to know that which is lacking within you, more able to grasp your real state, and see that man has nothing, and is nothing; if you do not experience trials, you do not know, and will always feel that you are above others and better than everyone else.
+If you truly pursue being perfected by God, then the negative cannot make you suffer loss, but can bring you things that are more real, and can make you more able to know that which is lacking within you, more able to grasp your real state, and see that man has nothing, and is nothing; if you do not experience trials, you do not know, and will always feel that you are above others and better than everyone else.
 Through all this you will see that all that came before was done by God and protected by God.
 Entry into trials leaves you without love or faith, you lack prayer and are unable to sing hymns, and without realizing it, in the midst of this you come to know yourself.
 God has many means of perfecting man.
-He employs all manner of environments to deal with the corrupt disposition of man, and uses various things to lay man bare; in one regard, He deals with man, in another He lays man bare, and in another He reveals man, digging out and revealing the “mysteries” in the depths of man’s heart, and showing man his nature by revealing many of his states.
-God perfects man through many methods—through revelation, through dealing with man, through man’s refinement, and chastisement—so that man may know that God is practical.
+He employs all manner of environments to prune the corrupt disposition of man, and uses various things to reveal man; in one regard, He prunes man, in another He reveals man, and in another He exposes man, digging out and exposing the “mysteries” in the depths of man’s heart, and showing man his nature by exposing many of his states.
+God perfects man through many methods—through exposure, through pruning man, through man’s refinement, and chastisement—so that man may know that God is practical.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Only Those Who Focus on Practice Can Be Perfected

-513. At present, what you should chiefly seek is to be perfected by God in all things, and to be perfected by God through all people, matters, and things with which you are faced, so that more of what God is will be wrought into you.
+513. At present, what you should chiefly seek is to be perfected by God in all things, and to be perfected by God through all people, events, and things with which you are faced, so that more of what God is will be wrought into you.
 You must first receive the inheritance of God on earth; only then will you become eligible to inherit more, and greater, blessings from God.
-These are all things that you should seek, and which you should understand before all else.
-The more you seek to be perfected by God in all things, the more you will be able to see the hand of God in all things, as a result of which you will, through different perspectives and in different matters, actively seek to enter into the being of God’s word and enter into the reality of His word.
-You cannot be content with such passive states as merely not committing sins, or having no notions, no philosophy for living, and no human will.
+These are all things that you should pursue, and which you should understand before all else.
+The more you pursue being perfected by God in all things, the more you will be able to see the hand of God in all things, as a result of which you will, through different perspectives and in different matters, actively pursue entering into the being of God’s word and entering into the reality of His word.
+You cannot be content with such negative states as merely not committing sins, or having no notions, no philosophy for worldly dealings, and no human will.
 God perfects man in a multitude of ways; in all matters lies the possibility of being perfected, and He can perfect you not only in positive terms but also in negative terms, to make what you gain more abundant.
 Every single day there are opportunities to be perfected and occasions to be gained by God.
 After experiencing thus for a time, you will be greatly changed, and will naturally understand many things of which you were previously ignorant.
 There will be no need for instruction from others; unbeknownst to you, God will enlighten you, so that you will receive enlightenment in all things and enter into all your experiences in detail.
 God will surely guide you so that you veer not to left or right, and you will thus set foot upon path to being perfected by Him.

 —The Word, Vol. 1.
 The Appearance and Work of God.
-Promises to Those Who Have Been Perfected
+Promises to Those Who Are Perfected

 514. The Holy Spirit not only works in certain people who are used by God, but, furthermore, in the church.
 He could be working in anyone.
 He may work in you during the present time, and you will experience this work.
-During the next period, He may work in someone else, in which case you must haste to follow; the more closely you follow the present light, the more your life can grow.
+During the next period, He may work in someone else, in which case you must hasten to follow; the more closely you follow the present light, the more your life can grow.
 No matter what manner of person someone is, if the Holy Spirit works in them, then you must follow.
-Take in their experiences through your own, and you will receive even higher things.
-In so doing you will progress more quickly.
-This is the path of perfection for man and the means by which life grows.
-The path to being made perfect is reached through your obedience to the work of the Holy Spirit.
-You do not know through what kind of person God will work to perfect you, nor through what person, occurrence, or thing He will allow you to gain or see things.
+Take in their experiences through your own in a practical manner, and you will receive even higher things.
+Through this kind of practice, you will progress more quickly.
+This is the path of perfection for man and a means by which life grows.
+The path to being made perfect is reached through your submission to the work of the Holy Spirit.
+You do not know through what kind of person God will work to perfect you, nor through what person, event, or thing He will allow you to gain or see things.
 If you can set foot upon this right track, it shows that there is great hope for you to be perfected by God.
 If you cannot, it shows that your future is bleak, devoid of light.
 Once you embark upon the right track, you will gain revelation in all things.
-No matter what the Holy Spirit reveals to others, if you proceed on the basis of their knowledge to experience things on your own, then this experience will become a part of your life, and you will be able to supply others out of this experience.
+No matter what the Holy Spirit reveals to others, if you proceed on the basis of their knowledge to experience things on your own, then it will become a part of your life, and you will be able to supply others out of this experience.
 Those who supply others by parroting words are people who have not had any experiences; you must learn to find, through the enlightenment and illumination of others, a way of practice before you can begin to speak of your own actual experience and knowledge.
 This will be of greater benefit to your own life.
-You should experience thus, obeying all that comes from God.
-You should seek the will of God in all things and learn the lessons in all things, that your life may grow.
+You should experience thus, submitting to all that comes from God.
+You should seek the intentions of God in all things and learn the lessons in all things, that your life may grow.
 Such practice affords the fastest progress.

 —The Word, Vol. 1.
 The Appearance and Work of God.
-Those Who Obey God With a True Heart Shall Surely Be Gained by God
+Those Who Submit to God With a True Heart Shall Surely Be Gained by God

 —The Word, Vol. 1.
 The Appearance and Work of God.
-Those Who Obey God With a True Heart Shall Surely Be Gained by God
+Those Who Submit to God With a True Heart Shall Surely Be Gained by God

-516. If you want to be used and perfected by God, then you must be possessed of everything: the will to suffer, faith, endurance, obedience, and the ability to experience the work of God, grasp His will, be considerate of His sorrow, and so forth.
+516. If you want to be used and perfected by God, then you must be possessed of every aspect of the truth: the resolve to suffer, faith, endurance, submission, and the ability to seek the truth and understand God’s intentions, the ability to be considerate of His sorrow and painstaking intentions, and so forth.
 Perfecting a person is not easy, and every single refinement that you experience requires your faith and love.
-If you want to be perfected by God, it is not enough to merely rush ahead on the path, nor is it enough to merely expend yourself for God.
+If you want to be perfected by God, it is not enough to merely run around, nor is it enough to merely expend yourself for God.
 You must possess many things to be able to become someone who is perfected by God.
 When you face suffering, you must be able to lay aside concern for the flesh and to not make complaints against God.
 When God hides Himself from you, you must be able to have the faith to follow Him, to maintain your previous love without allowing it to falter or dissipate.
-No matter what God does, you must submit to His design and be prepared to curse your own flesh rather than make complaints against Him.
-When you are faced with trials, you must satisfy God, though you may weep bitterly or feel reluctant to part with some beloved object.
-Only this is true love and faith.
-No matter what your actual stature is, you must first possess both the will to suffer hardship and true faith, and you must also have the will to forsake the flesh.
-You should be willing to endure personal hardships and suffer losses to your personal interests in order to satisfy God’s will.
+No matter what God does, you must let Him orchestrate as He wishes, and rather curse your own flesh than make complaints against Him.
+When you are faced with trials, you must be willing to endure the pain of giving up what you love, and be willing to weep bitterly, to satisfy God.
+Only this is true love and true faith.
+No matter what your actual stature is, you must first possess both this resolve to suffer and this true faith, and you must also have the resolve to rebel against the flesh.
+You should be willing to personally suffer and to experience losses to your personal interests in order to satisfy God’s intentions.
 You must also be capable of feeling regret about yourself in your heart: In the past, you were unable to satisfy God, and now, you can regret yourself.
 You must not be lacking in any of these regards—it is through these things that God will perfect you.
 If you cannot meet these criteria, then you cannot be perfected.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Those Who Are to Be Made Perfect Must Undergo Refinement

 517. Transformation in disposition mainly refers to the transformation of a person’s nature.
-The things of a person’s nature cannot be seen from external behaviors; they are directly related to the worth and significance of his existence.
-That is, they directly involve a person’s outlook on life and his values, the things in the depths of his soul, and his essence.
-If a person cannot accept the truth, he will undergo no transformation in these aspects.
-Only by experiencing God’s work, fully entering the truth, changing one’s values and one’s outlooks on existence and life, aligning one’s views with God’s, and becoming capable of completely submitting to and being devoted to God, can one’s disposition be said to have transformed.
-You may appear to put forth some effort, you may be resilient in the face of hardship, you may be able to carry out work arrangements from the Above, or you may be able to go wherever you are told to go, but these are but minor changes of behavior and are not enough to count as the transformation of your disposition.
+The things of a person’s nature cannot be perceived from external behaviors.
+They are directly related to the worth and significance of their existence, to their outlook on life and their values, they involve the things in the depths of their soul, and their essence.
+If a person cannot accept the truth, they will undergo no transformation in these aspects.
+Only by experiencing God’s work, fully entering the truth, changing one’s values and one’s outlooks on existence and life, aligning one’s views on things with God’s word, and becoming capable of completely submitting to and being loyal to God, can one’s disposition be said to have transformed.
+Presently, you may appear to put forth some effort and be resilient in the face of hardship while performing your duty, you may be able to carry out work arrangements from the Above, or you may be able to go wherever you are told to go.
+On the surface, it may look like you are somewhat obedient, but when something happens that is not in line with your notions, your rebelliousness comes to the fore.
+For example, you do not submit to being pruned, and you are even less submissive when a natural or man-made disaster strikes; you even find it within yourself to complain about God.
+Therefore, that little bit of submission and change on the outside is just a small change in behavior.
+There is a little bit of change, but this is not enough to count as the transformation of your disposition.
 You may be able to run down many paths, suffer many hardships, and endure great humiliation; you may feel very close to God, and the Holy Spirit may do some work on you.
-However, when God asks you to do something that does not conform to your notions, you still might not submit; rather, you might look for excuses, rebelling against and resisting God, even to the point that you criticize and protest against Him.
+However, when God asks you to do something that does not conform to your notions, you still might not submit, rather, you might look for excuses, rebel against and resist God, and on dire occasions even question and fight back against Him.
 This would be a serious problem!
-It would show that you still have a nature that resists God, and that you have not undergone any transformation whatsoever.
+It would show that you still have a nature that resists God, that you do not truly understand the truth, and that you have had no change in your life disposition at all.
+After they are dismissed or cleared out, some people still find it within themselves to judge God and say God is not righteous.
+They even argue with God and fight back, disseminating their notions about God and dissatisfaction with God everywhere they go.
+People such as this are evil devils who resist God.
+People who have devilish natures will never change and should be abandoned.
+Only those who can seek and accept the truth in every situation, and submit to the work of God, have a hope of gaining the truth and achieving a change in disposition.
+In your experiences, you must learn to discern between states which outwardly appear normal.
+You may sob and cry during prayer, or feel that your heart loves God so much, and is so close to God, yet these states are only the work of the Holy Spirit and do not signify that you are someone who loves God.
+If you can still love and submit to God even when the Holy Spirit is not at work, and when God does things that do not line up with your own notions, only then are you a person who truly loves God.
+Only then are you a person whose life disposition has changed.
+Only this is a person who has the truth reality.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 What Should Be Known About Transforming One’s Disposition